TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 {: .no_toc }

 This is where you should play with the parameters.
 Usually, we just change **Refine defocus** and **Do defocus regularization** (marked in red).
-For the **Box size for estimation** it is recommended to use a larger box size than your actual box size (again check the magic box sizes)
+For the **Box size for estimation**, it is recommended to use a larger box size than your actual box size (again, check the magic box sizes)

 <a href="/imgs/33_ctf4.png" data-lightbox="image-gallery">
   <img src="/imgs/33_ctf4.png" alt="Processing Workflow" style="width:60%;">
 </a>

 Run the jobs with the different parameters, and then for each of them run a **Reconstruct job** with the same parameters that you used as the step before and run **post-process** (all with the same bin1 mask you used initially!) and compare resolution.
-You should also check if visually, in ChimeraX, the map looks better.
+You should also check if, visually, in ChimeraX, the map looks better.
 At this step resolution should have improved slightly.
-In our case we went to **8.48 Å**, a whole angstrom gained!
+In our case, we went to **8.48 Å**, a whole angstrom gained!

 ## Run Bayesian polishing